alianza/portfolio-lea/content/pages/blog.md

 ---
 title: Blog
 ---
-P﻿hotography, written word, and anything my mind can muster.
+P﻿hotography, written word, and other stuff